FlamingMoe85/HoverpointQtStripDown/README.md

+The code originates from the Qt example project "Gradients", where everything else was stripped.
+So all mechanims active here, are originating from that project.

 A minimal project, which lets the user drag, add and delete dots on an area.

 The class doing that is "Shadewidgets" which uses "Hoverpoints".